Aqua Teen Hunger Force season 7

 The seventh season of the animated television series, Aqua Teen Hunger Force originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 Season seven started with special episode "A PE Christmas" on December 13, 2009, officially began with "Rabbot Redux" on February 7, 2010, and ended on May 2, 2010, with "One Hundred", with a total of twelve episodes.
-Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski in a suburban neighborhood in South New Jersey.
+Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl in a suburban neighborhood in South New Jersey.
 In May 2015, this season became available on Hulu Plus.

-Season seven is notable for being the final season of the series to premiere as an Aqua Teen Hunger Force season, as the series started using alternative titles in 2011.
+Season seven is notable for being the final season of the original run of the series to premiere as an Aqua Teen Hunger Force season, as the series started using alternative titles from 2011 to 2015.
 Episodes in season seven were written and directed by Dave Willis and Matt Maiellaro.
 Almost every episode in this season features a special guest appearance, which continues a practice used in past seasons.
 This season has been made available on DVD, and other forms of home media, including on demand streaming.

 Production

 Every episode in this season was written and directed by series creators Dave Willis and Matt Maiellaro, who have both written and directed every episode of the series.
 All episodes originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 This is the final season branded under the Aqua Teen Hunger Force title before Willis and Maiellaro started using a different alternative title for each season in 2011.
 As with most seasons, several episodes originally aired outside of their production order.

 Season seven officially began with "Rabbot Redux" on February 7, 2010.
 "Rabbot Redux" is the conclusion of the season six finale, "Last Last One Forever and Ever", and features multiple references to the series' first episode, "Rabbot" and many other episodes as well.
 "Rabbot Redux" also featured a new intro and credits song, which was only used for that episode, performed by Schoolly D. "Rabbot Redux" marks Schoolly D's first appearance on Aqua Teen Hunger Force since season one, as well as Rabbot's first appearance since "The Last One".
-Also in "Rabbot Redux", it is revealed that Frylock has legs that simply retract into his body, which was never mentioned before.

 Season seven also features the series' 100th episode, "One Hundred".
 The episode marks Dr Weird's first appearance since Aqua Teen Hunger Force Colon Movie Film for Theaters, as well as Handbanana's second appearance.